Who this guide is for: System administrators – Requires ‘System Admin’ role, Entitlements, and Overtime and TOIL Types permissions

 How TOIL Expiry Works:

-Scope & levels: Configure per entitlement pot (overtime/TOIL pots only) at Global → Template → User (lower levels override higher).
+- Scope & levels: Set per entitlement pot at Global → Template → User (lower levels override higher).

-Expiry rule: Choose a period in days/weeks/months since the earning record.
-On reaching the expiry date, any unspent TOIL is expired via a system-created negative TOIL record.
+- Expiry rule: Choose a period in days/weeks/months since the earning record.
+On the expiry date, any unspent TOIL is reduced via a system-created negative TOIL record.

-Spending rule: A booking can only use TOIL that has not expired.
-The TOIL’s expiry date must be on or after the day it’s being spent.
+- Spending rule: Users can only spend TOIL that has not expired; the expiry date must be on or after the day it’s spent.

-Recording rule: When TOIL is earned (manual record or timesheet-generated overtime), the system stamps an expiry date and displays it to the user/admin.
+- Recording rule: When TOIL is earned (manual record or timesheet-generated overtime), the system stamps and shows an expiry date.

-Audit & linking: Expiry records link to the oldest available earning record of the same Overtime/TOIL Type and reference it in the details (e.g. “TOIL on 03 February”).
+- Linking & audit: Expiry records link to the oldest available earning record of the same Overtime/TOIL Type and reference it (e.g. “TOIL on 03 February”).

-Admin overrides: Admins can edit/delete expiry records; removing an expiry record will not instantly re-expire the balance.
+- Admin overrides: Admins can edit/delete expiry records; removing one will not instantly re-expire the balance.

-UI note: For pots marked as ongoing, the Carry-Over and Expiry section is hidden to avoid confusion.
+- UI note: For pots marked ongoing, the Carry-Over and Expiry section is hidden.

 How to Set Up TOIL Expiry